milsosa/flow-wing/README.md

 # Flow-wing

-> A Simple, Composable, Pipeable Tasks Flows library
+> A simple library to build complex flows easily, through composed/piped tasks flows

-Flow-wing is a flow control library with support for composable, pipeable tasks flows with shared context.
+Flow-wing is a flow control library with support for composable, pipeable tasks flows with shared runtime context.

 It is built around two components: `Flow` and `Task`.